 “I am originally from a small town in Spain called Salamanca.
 I lived there with my parents and brothers.
 I always preferred living in bigger cities, and I decided from a very young age that eventually I would move out of Salamanca.

 As the town was small there was limited job opportunities, so when people would become of age they would normally just move to a bigger city like Madrid or Barcelona.

 During university, I learnt to speak Italian fluently.
 I also learnt Mandarin during my studies, which I found to be fascinating.
 It isn’t just a language, it represents an entire culture, and everything has a meaning, starting for the characters.

 It is not like traditional European languages, as there are no letters.
 They use pictograms, characters with meaning.
 And there are more than 50,000 of them.

-The best way to describe it is it’s like another way of thinking, and I feel like this gives me a better insight into how the Chinese think, I also feel like this reflects their society.
-Their sarcasm is much different to ours.
+The best way to describe it is it’s like another way of thinking, and I feel like this gives me a better insight into how the natives think.”

 Before I went, I really thought I knew how to speak to the locals since I studied it at university.
-However sometimes applying what you learnt in real life can be difficult and I quickly learned I was unable to speak to the locals or even understand them at all, I felt completely lost and shocked by my inability to speak with the locals.
+However sometimes applying what you learnt in real life can be difficult and I quickly learnt I was unable to speak to the locals or even understand them at all.
+I felt completely lost and shocked.

-I was determined to engage with the locals and so when I was there, I decided to enroll into a university and learn Mandarin in China, which was useful as I was able to apply the knowledge I gained through the lessons with the locals directly.
+I was determined to improve and so I decided to enrol into a university and learn Mandarin in China, which was useful as I was able to apply the knowledge I gained through the lessons with the locals directly.”

 However, when I met Anthony, who was my first boyfriend, something changed.
 I wanted my family to meet him and get to know him before we moved in together.
 I never really said that I was gay I only told them that I'm going to move to England with Anthony and that Anthony is my boyfriend.